 It can significantly impact your bottom line, so it’s essential to understand how to calculate it and what factors affect it.

 This blog post will discuss what PPV is and how to calculate it.
-We’ll also look at some factors influencing it and tips to minimize PPV.
+We’ll also look at some factors influencing it and tips to minimize it.

-To calculate purchase price variance, you need to know the purchase price, the actual cost, and the quantity purchased.
+To calculate purchase price variance, you need to know the standard price, the actual paid cost, and the quantity purchased.
+The formula is

-PPV = ( Standard price – Actual cost ) / Actual quantity
+PPV = ( Standard price – Actual paid cost ) / Actual quantity

 The general model for calculating a quantity variance is: